-In addition, the umpires will report the incident to the ICC Tournament Referee under the ICC Code of Conduct for ICC Development Program Events and Women's International Matches.
+In addition, the umpires will report the incident to the ICC Tournament Referee under the ICC Code of Conduct.

 42.10 Use of Electronic Communications Equipment

 The use of electronic communication devices and equipment of any kind to communicate with players on the field of play shall not be permitted.